xet7/cloud-pricing-api/README.md

 ## Example requests

 Get all t3.micro prices in US East, this returns 30+ results.
-Try it yourself by pasting the query into [https://cloud-pricing.alistair.scot/graphql](https://cloud-pricing.alistair.scot/graphql).
-This is running on minimal infrastructure so is not guaranteed to always be available.
+Try it yourself by pasting the query into [https://pricing.infracost.io/graphql](https://pricing.infracost.io/graphql).

 ```graphql
 query {